 WONDERFUL NEWS has been announced that the Quinn Chapel stabilization and preservation project will begin soon.
 This chapel, formally known as “Quinn Chapel African Methodist Episcopal Church,” located at 912 West Chestnut, was added to the National Register of Historic Places in 1980 for its role in African American history and civil rights activism.
 The church gained a reputation early on as an “abolitionist church.”
 In addition to serving as a community gathering space, it served as a mass meeting place for the NAACP and was visited by civil rights leaders such as Martin Luther King Jr. and Muhammad Ali.
 Since its congregation moved out in 2002, the property was sold to the neighboring YMCA and the property continued to fall into disrepair.
 Work on stabilizing and repairing the chapel will begin by the end of May starting with the facade of the building.

 THE ARTS IN LOUISVILLE are having an exciting Spring!
 After a nationwide search, a native Louisvillian, Andre Kimo Stone Guess, has been named the President & CEO of the Fund for the Arts!
 A big congratulations and thanks to him for all of his career work advocating for the arts in both Kentucky, New York City, and Pittsburgh!
 And the Louisville Orchestra is back with a whirlwind of in-person concerts for the 2021-2022 season - the Classics Series, the Pops Series, the Coffee Series, and the Family Series.
-As we eagerly await the beginning of these performances this fall, the Orchestra continues to offer outdoor and virtual events, which can be found here
+As we eagerly await the beginning of these performances this fall, the Orchestra continues to offer outdoor and virtual events, which can be found here.

 UNIVERSITY OF LOUISVILLE is proud to be a major research hub in the ongoing understanding of Covid19 and developing better community health for the future.
 This site features UofL’s work on the Wastewater network in tandem with other global initiatives tracking the disease to better understand the spread and risks.